candoizo/aavegotchi-node-lib/README.md

 # aavegotchi-node-lib 👻📦

-** Currently in alpha stage and subject to breaking changes ** Latest documentation files can be found in [`docs`](./demo/index.ts), or at https://docs.aavegotchi.com following stable releases.
+** Currently in alpha stage and subject to breaking changes **

-A Node.js package for type-safe definitions from the official Aavegotchi GraphQL endpoints.
+A Node.js package for type-safe definitions from the official Aavegotchi GraphQL endpoints and .

 Clone this repo and try the [`demo`](./demo/index.ts) with: `cd demo/ && yarn && yarn test`